Beek en Donk: History

-During the reign of Johanna van Brabant, Beek was together with Aarle and Stiphout, was sold to Dirk de Roovere, for 1.700 gulden.
+During the reign of Johanna van Brabant, Beek, together with Aarle and Stiphout, was sold to Dirk de Roovere, for 1.700 gulden.
 In later ages, the area changed owners a few times, until in 1798 the feudal system was abolished, inspired by the French revolution.

-During the 80-year war, the town suffered from passing enemy armies.
+During the Eighty Years' War, the town suffered from passing enemy armies.
 After the war, Beek en Donk remained poor.
 Only in the late 18th century, when there was more land cultivated, the situation slowly got better.
 In the 19th century, the town started to develop more.
-In 1836 the Zuid-Willemsvaart was dug by hand, and in 1880-1881, the steam tram between Den Bosch and Helmond was built, having a stop in Beek en Donk.
+In 1836 the Zuid-Willemsvaart canal was dug by hand, and in 1880-1881, the steam tram between Den Bosch and Helmond was built, having a stop in Beek en Donk.
 The tram was broken up later; the canal still remains.

 In 1997, Beek en Donk, Lieshout, Aarle-Rixtel and Mariahout formed the municipality Laarbeek.
 The town hall of Beek en Donk serves as the town hall of the new municipality.

 In 2020, at a future construction site in Beek en Donk, phosphor was found in the ground at the site, dating back to explosives used by Germans during World War II.
 The construction was postponed.